 Joe Lanzarolla, M.D.

 Paulie Zink is an amazing human being!
-His self-effacing good nature and obvious enjoyment of Yin and Yang yoga make him a great teacher.
+His self-effacing good nature and obvious enjoyment of Yin Yoga make him a great teacher.
 I found that while my other workouts left me feeling exhausted and dragging home, practicing yoga with Paulie leaves me feeling better than I have in years.